Introducing Pixel Duck and Rubber Duck: Two Ways to Create AI Motion Graphics in Malloy

 Rubber Duck is Malloy's more interpretive motion generation mode.
 It takes the same prompt and pushes further on composition, visual style, and presentation, which can make the result feel more like a polished video package element.

-Use Rubber Duck when you want the animation to carry more of the visual identity of the scene.
+Use Rubber Duck when you are not sure how you want the animation to look, or when you want it to carry more of the visual identity of the scene.

 Should I use Pixel Duck or Rubber Duck?

-Use Pixel Duck for direct, practical graphics that need to be produced fast.
-Use Rubber Duck when you want more design interpretation, stronger composition, and a more polished feel.
+Use Pixel Duck when you already know how you want your animation to look and want the agent to follow your direction.
+Use Rubber Duck when you want more design interpretation, stronger composition, and a more creative feel.

 Can I use both modes for the same video?

 Yes.
 Pixel Duck and Rubber Duck can work together in the same video.
-You might use Pixel Duck for quick labels, stats, and functional overlays, then use Rubber Duck for a hero graphic, intro moment, or more stylized explanation.
+You might use Pixel Duck for the graphics you already have a clear picture of, like labels, stats, and functional overlays, then use Rubber Duck for a hero graphic, intro moment, or more stylized explanation where you want the agent to be creative.

-That mix gives you speed where you need it and polish where it matters most.
+That mix gives you control where you know what you want and creativity where you do not.

 Related articles